 Art, Craft and Design

-The Art Craft & Design A level is an exceptional, highly successful course which has a great reputation and strong links with universities.
+The Art Craft & Design A level is a highly successful course which has a great reputation and strong links with universities.
 It is broad-based, exploring practical and critical contextual work through a range of processes and media.
-You will choose one specialist pathway when you apply which will determine your combination of media, complemented by additional processes.
+You will choose one specialist pathway which will determine your combination of media, complemented by additional processes.

 Your personal organisation is fundamental to the demands of the course.
 You will be encouraged to talk about your work through one-to-one and informal group discussions, portfolio reviews, and you will receive teachers’ feedback throughout the course.